Moroccan Dirham Wiki

 The Moroccan Dirham is the official currency of Morocco.
 Including its external territories: Western Sahara, Morocco.
 The currency code for Moroccan Dirham is MAD and the currency symbol is DH.

-The Moroccan Dirham dollar (sign: د.م; code: MAD) is the currency of Moroccan Dirham.
+The Moroccan Dirham (sign: د.م; code: MAD) is the currency of Morocco.

 The Moroccan Dirham (MAD) is used as the official currency in Morocco, Western Sahara.